cyyeh/ml-engineering-ndegree/projects/capstone-project/deployment/dog_breed_classification/README.md

 Below commands are already written in `Makefile`, please checkout and change any setting you need first.
 - local development using docker:
-  - `make dev`
+  - `make docker-dev`
-- build a docker image to google container registry:
+- build a docker image:
-  - `make build`
+  - `make docker-build`
-- deploy a docker image in google container registry to Google Cloud Run:
+- deploy a docker image:
-  - `make deploy`
+  - `make docker-deploy`